Alan Cantero

-Alan Martín Cantero (born 28 June 1998) is an Argentine professional footballer who plays as a centre-forward for Alianza Lima, on loan from Godoy Cruz.
+Alan Martín Cantero (born 28 June 1998) is an Argentine professional footballer who plays as a centre-forward for Alianza Lima.

 Career

 Cantero came through the youth ranks at Sportivo Peñarol.
 He was promoted into the Torneo Federal B club's senior set-up in 2016, making his debut in the local league at the age of eighteen.
 They won promotion from the newly created Torneo Regional Federal Amateur in 2019, with Cantero scoring twice in a 2–1 win over Independiente de Chivilcoy in a promotion play-off final.
 In Torneo Federal A, the centre-forward netted league goals against Estudiantes, Huracán Las Heras, Sol de Mayo, Sportivo Desamparados and Olimpo before the season's curtailment; he also scored a brace over Desamparados in the Copa Argentina.

 In June 2020, Cantero departed Sportivo Peñarol at the expiration of his contract and subsequently joined Primera División side Godoy Cruz.
 After going unused on the substitute's bench against River Plate a month prior, he made his debut on 14 December during a Copa de la Liga Profesional draw away to Central Córdoba; replacing Tomás Badaloni with eleven minutes left.

 In February 2022, Cantero joined Primera Nacional club Estudiantes de Buenos Aires on a loan deal until the end of the year.